tozny/e3db/README.md

 #### Search & List Examples

-Search for records (written by you) about a specific user ID:
+Search for records (written by you) with a specific content type:

 ```
-$ e3db ls -jd --user e04af806-3bbf-41d6-9ed1-a12bdab671ee
+$ e3db ls -jd --type message
 ....
 ```